-- 2.12 The review of the SNP has been prepared by a steering group on behalf of Shenstone Parish Council (the Qualifying Body) and part of the parish council's area (the designated neighbourhood area).
-The remainder of the parish is covered by separate neighbourhood areas for Little Aston and Stonnall.
-The SNP was first adopted in December 2016 following independent examination and referendum.
-The review of the neighbourhood plan presents a broadly similar plan which has been updated to cover the period to 2040. - 2.13 The plan includes 19 policies across several policy themes which are: housing, movement, environment and community facilities and commerce.
+- 2.12 The review of the SNPR has been prepared by a steering group on behalf of Shenstone Parish Council (the Qualifying Body) and part of the parish council's area (the designated neighbourhood area).
+The remainder of the parish is covered by separate neighbourhood areas for Little Aston and Shenstone.
+The SNPR was first adopted in April 2016 following independent examination and referendum.
+The review of the neighbourhood plan presents a broadly similar plan which has been updated to cover the period to 2043. - 2.13 The plan includes 16 policies across several policy themes which are: housing, design, transport, shops, health, community facilities, historic environment and landscape and environment.
 The policies relate to the neighbourhood area as a whole.
-The plan includes policies which seek to three areas of Local Green Space.
-Other policies seek to protect the character and environment of the neighbourhood area, provide and protect community facilities and infrastructure.